rmoesbergen/openwrt-ha-device-tracker/README.md

 Testing indicates that HA only cares about the device MAC address for updating the entity state.
 This means you can omit the params in presence-detector.settings.json entirely and devices will still be created in HA.
 But they will only have the mac address as the name and identifier.

+If you override the "name" parameter in the params block, that name will be the device name in HA.
+The unique ID will still be the MAC address.
+Note that the name field appears in 2 places: at the top level and under "device".
+If you only specify the top-level name, the device->name will automatically be set to your overridden value as well.

 **NB** These entities will persist over reboots even if deleted, I'm assuming there's a background task that cleans them up during normal operation.